Duensing's Syllabus of Typographic Taxonomy

 Paul Hayden Duensing's Proposed Draft for A Syllabus of Typographic Taxonomy is in the public domain because it was published in the US without copyright notice at a time when such notice was required to secure copyright.
 This digital reprint remains in the public domain.
 However, Ginger Duensing requests that Paul Hayden Duensing always be identified as the author of this work.

-The texts of Moxon, Fournier, Benton, and Kaup digitized by Google Books and/or available at The Hathi Trust are in the public domain.
+The texts of Moxon, Fournier (1764, 1766 editions), Bachmann, Benton, Wylie, Legros (1908), and Kaup digitized by Google Books and/or available at The Hathi Trust are in the public domain.

-Loy's series from The Inland Printer is in the public domain in the original, and the reprints of it here remain in the public domain.
+The articles by Loy, Pye, and McCue from The Inland Printer and Skopeo of No. Six from The Typographical Journal are in the public domain in the original.
+The reprints of them here remain in the public domain.

-The works of Middleton, Dwiggins, and Goudy which are reprinted here are in the public domain.
+The works of Anthoensen (and his reprint of a 1750 extract from Moxon), Middleton, Dwiggins, and Goudy, Ringwalt, Two Centuries of Typefounding, Typographer's Digest No. 27, and the photographs of Goudy in Advertising and Selling which are reprinted here are in the public domain.

 Presented originally by Circuitous Root®